jstrUCSC/revolutionizing-higher-ed-rankings/README.md

 # Our Vision
 Our vision for Revolutionizing Higher Ed Rankings is that, eventually, Revolutionizing Higher Ed Rankings and scoring publications based on their quality instead of their quantity will become the standard for ranking Computer Science Programs.
 With enough data collected and scores presented to universities, this could eventually be the case.

+# Next Steps and Future Work
+Although the work performed to get Revolutionizing Higher Ed Rankings started has been significant, there is still more work that needs to be done before we reach our final product.
+There needs to be more data collected in terms of publications with value so that there is a larger sample size for universities to be scored on.
+The base of the methodology and the display of the rankings has been mostly set, so the future work of the project wil mostly be to make more inqiries to find valuable CS papers and to further implement them into the codebase.
+The goal for Revolutionizing Higher Ed Rankings is that the system will change on a year-by-year basis that takes into account new valuable papers, new affiliations for scored authors, and other factors as well.